-All six trend sections were sampled using electrofishing gear in 2013.
-The locations of the trend sections were the same as in 2009 (Figure 1).
+All six trend sections were sampled using electrofishing gear in 2014.
+The locations of the trend sections have been the same since 2009 (Figure 1).
 Section locations, lengths and sampling dates are provided in Appendix 1, Table 1.
-Electrofishing catch rates by trend section for 2013 are summarized in Appendix 1, Table 2.
-Smallmouth bass and channel catfish were the only game species collected in all trend sections of the Tongue River.
-Shorthead redhorse suckers were the most abundant species sampled.
-Smallmouth Bass catch rates doubled from 2012 trend sampling, but size structure remained similar to past years.
-No trends of increasing or decreasing PSD or W_r values were observed.
-Sauger catch rates were the highest ever in 2013, more than double the highest previous catch rate (Figure 3).
+Electrofishing catch rates by trend section for 2014 are summarized in Appendix 1, Table 2.